timocp/ruby-calc/README.md

 ------------------------ | ---------------------
 bit                      | bit?
 iseven                   | even?
+isimag                   | imag?
 isodd                    | odd?
+isreal                   | real?

+`isimag` isn't a real calc builtin but it is included anyway.

 Other differences:
 * Non-maths builtin functions are not implemented - use the normal ruby way of doing that